 We have air purifiers!
 We have invested in a Surgically Clean Air purification system for patient and staff care.
 Hospitals, medical labs, dental clinics, and surgery centers throughout North America are using Surgically Clean Air Purifiers to improve the quality of their indoor air.
 These world-class medical-grade air purifiers remove chemicals, toxins, germs, odors, and most importantly they kill airborne viruses, to help reduce the spread of illness.

-As we slowly start to resume operations, you will notice some changes around our office in implementing these guidelines and recommendations.
+As we resume operations, you will notice some changes around our office in implementing guidelines and recommendations.
 Some of these changes are:

-- In order to help maintain social distancing, we ask you call us when you arrive andremain in your car.
+- In order to help maintain social distancing, we are limiting the amount of people in our waiting room – we ask you to call us when you arrive and remain in your car.
 We will call you when we are ready to take you to your room.
-We are allowing no more than two patients in the waiting room, so you may possibly be able to come in to wait in the waiting room.

 - Face coverings are required to enter the building.
 If you are unable to wear a mask due to a medical condition, you must bring in a legitimate doctor’s note.